shameondev/MaterialMigrator/INTEGRATION.md

 npm run dev
 ```

-This approach ensures safe, incremental migration of your entire dash-app codebase!
+This approach ensures safe, incremental migration of your entire codebase!